Surendra Hiranandani: Early life

 Surendra Hiranandani was born in 1954 in Mumbai.
 His father was Lakhumal Hiranand Hiranandani, an ENT surgeon who was awarded the Padma Bhushan by the government of India.
 He has two older brothers, Navin and Niranjan.
 The Hiranandani family is of Sindhi heritage.

 Career

 Surendra served as a Founder and Managing Director of House of Hiranandani Group of Companies.
 Hiranandani served as a Non-Executive Independent Director of Provogue (India) Ltd from 7 March 2005 to 10 November 2012.

 Surendra along with his brother Niranjan bought 250 acres land in Powai Mumbai in 1985 and started real estate business under the name Hiranandani Gardens.

-Surendra Hiranandani a Mumbai-based developer the owner of House of Hiranandani, is learnt to have bought 250 acres in Bangalore, Chennai and Hyderabad for Rs 800 crore.
+Surendra Hiranandani a Mumbai-based developer and the owner of House of Hiranandani, is learnt to have bought 250 acres in Bangalore, Chennai and Hyderabad for Rs 800 crore.
 The three land parcels comprise 120 acres in Bangalore, 110 acres in Chennai and 20 acres in Hyderabad Also have plans to enter the real estate market of North and West of India soon.